 Key Personnel

-Designated Safeguarding Lead (DSL) is: Rachel Nile
+Designated Safeguarding Lead (DSL) is:

-Contact details: dsl@mount-charlessch.org
+Contact details:

-Deputy DSL(s) is: Claire Bunting
+Deputy DSL(s) is/are:

-Designated Teacher for children in care and previously in care: Rachel Nile
+Designated Teacher for children in care and previously in care:

-The Safeguarding Portfolio Governor is: Verity Wendon
+The Safeguarding Governor is:

-The Headteacher is: Claire Bunting
+The Headteacher is:

-The Chair of the LGB is: Katie Chandler
+The Chair of the LGB/RIG is:

 Trust Designated Safeguarding Lead (DSL) is: Amy Daniels

 Contact details: adaniels@celtrust.org

 The Safeguarding Trustee is: John Simeons

-This policy is part of the following suite of annually updated safeguarding policies:

-1. Child Protection and Safeguarding
+- 1. Child Protection and Safeguarding

 - 2. Supporting Children and School with Medical needs/ Managing Medicines

 - 3. Mental Health and Wellbeing

 - 4. Online Safety

 - 5. Child on Child Abuse

 - 6. Attendance

-- 7. Staff Code of Conduct
+- 7. Code of Conduct

 - 8. Whistleblowing